Table Of Content

 In addition to “The Perfect Storm” factors, several other potential causes and risk factors have been identified for dysautonomia, including:

-• Autoimmune conditions: Dysautonomia is linked to autoimmune disorders like PANS/PANDAS, lupus, rheumatoid arthritis, and Multiple Sclerosis (MS), where the immune system mistakenly attacks healthy nerve cells, causing damage to the autonomic nervous system.
+• Autoimmune conditions: Dysautonomia is linked to autoimmune dysfunctions like PANS/PANDAS, lupus, rheumatoid arthritis, and Multiple Sclerosis (MS), in which the immune system mistakenly attacks healthy nerve cells, causing damage to the Autonomic Nervous System.

 • Chronic illnesses: Certain chronic health conditions, such as diabetes, Lyme disease, and Parkinson’s disease, are often accompanied by signs of dysautonomia.
-These conditions can cause damage to the nerves and blood vessels that regulate autonomic function, leading to symptoms of dysautonomia.
+These conditions can damage the nerves and blood vessels that regulate autonomic function, leading to dysautonomia symptoms.

 While these factors can increase the risk of developing dysautonomia, it’s important to note that not everyone who experiences them will go on to develop the condition.
 Conversely, some individuals may develop dysautonomia without any identifiable risk factors.